 Glaucoma is a chronic condition that requires ongoing monitoring and management to preserve remaining sight.
 There is no cure.
-Vision Eye Institute has glaucoma specialists who offer medical, laser and surgical treatment options as part of their long-term patient care.
+Vision Eye Institute Sydney eye clinics have glaucoma specialists who offer medical, laser and surgical treatment options as part of their long-term patient care.

 At the back of the eye is light-sensitive tissue known as the retina, which can be affected by a number of conditions and diseases (e.g. age-related macular degeneration, diabetic retinopathy, diabetic macular oedema, retinal tears).
 Our retinal clinics accept all referrals involving the retina, including emergency cases.

 All retinal patients undergo comprehensive testing and assessment, which can take some time.
 Please note pupil-dilating drops are used to carry out the examination.
 These drops cause blurry vision and sensitivity to glare and bright light for approximately 4–6 hours.
-Treatment for retinal conditions may include eye injections, retinal laser treatment and vitrectomy surgery.
+Treatment for retinal conditions may include eye injections (also called intravitreal injections), retinal laser treatment and vitrectomy surgery.

 Because retinal conditions can be sight-threatening, an urgent consultation is often required.
 We recommend that consultations are booked by calling the clinic directly.

-Vision Eye Institute corneal specialists diagnose and treat a wide range of conditions, including keratoconus, dry eye, corneal dystrophy, pterygium and keratitis.
-Our clinics are fully equipped for comprehensive diagnostic testing and assessment of the cornea.
+Vision Eye Institute corneal specialists diagnose and treat a wide range of corneal conditions, including keratoconus, dry eye, corneal dystrophy, pterygium, and keratitis.
+Our Sydney eye clinics are fully equipped for comprehensive diagnostic testing and assessment of the cornea.

 Your doctor will recommend treatment based on your condition.
-Our corneal specialists offer the full range of treatment options, including eye injections (also called intravitreal injections), corneal crosslinking, photodynamic therapy and corneal ring segments.
-A number of our surgeons also have expertise in performing corneal transplants.
+Our corneal specialists offer the full range of treatment options, including eye injections, corneal crosslinking, photodynamic therapy and corneal ring segments.
+A number of our Sydney ophthalmologists also have expertise in performing corneal transplants.

 Patients with an eyelid lesion or tumour, drooping eyelids (also known as ptosis), hooded eyelids, baggy eyelids or blocked tear ducts may require surgical correction.
 This delicate reconstructive surgery around the eye and its associated structures is also known as oculoplastics.
 Our reconstructive oculoplastic surgeons are also available to provide second opinions.

-Vision Eye Institute ophthalmologists also see patients with more general conditions.
+At Vision Eye Institute, our Sydney ophthalmologists also see patients with more general conditions.
 After careful questioning and history taking, a comprehensive examination of both eyes will take place in the clinic using the latest, state-of-the-art equipment.
 Most of the test results are usually available immediately, but some may take a few days.
 Treatment, if necessary, will depend on your condition.